semiprime/pygenda/docs/known_issues.md

 ------
 * No "Zoom" function (is this even needed with a decent modern display?)

+* Todo View navigation needs work: touchscreen not supported, and left/right can make cursor jump up and down

+* Todo items cannot be shown in Week or Year views

 * When deleting a repeated entry, all are deleted.
 Should offer option of deleting this one (better, also offer delete all from, all before...)